The curious and lonely tale of ‘Seattle’s only Trump voter’ comes to an end

-For Tod Steward, the Trump era is coming to an end — no matter what happens on election day.
+For Tod Steward, the Trump era is coming to an end — no matter what happens on Election Day.

 Steward, 56, had one of the diciest gigs in all of Trump World.
 He was Seattle’s Only Trump Voter™.